WeblateOrg/weblate/docs/devel/integration.rst

 Weblate stores updated strings in a database and commits them to a local version-control repository.
-You can add a Weblate repository (when :ref:`git-exporter` is turned on) as an additional remote repository and fetch translations updates from it.
+You can add a Weblate repository (when :ref:`git-exporter` is turned on) as an additional remote repository and fetch translation updates from it.

 Prior to this, you might want to commit any pending local changes made in Weblate (see :ref:`lazy-commit`).
 This can be done from the user interface